bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 46°
+- 45°
-- Mostly Clear
+- Clear
-- 85% humidity
+- 88% humidity
-- 5 mph wind
+- 4 mph wind
-- 31% cloud cover
+- 0% cloud cover
 - 39 AQI 🟩
 - 0.03 inches of rain in the past 24 hours
-- 0.07 inches of rain expected in the next 48 hours
+- 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>